latextemplates/LNCS/README.md

 Install the `cm-super` package using the MiKTeX package manager.
 Then, run `initexmf --mkmaps` on the command line.
 (Long description: http://tex.stackexchange.com/a/324972/9075)

+### Q: I need more space.
+What can I do?

+The most simple solution to get more space is to exchange the font.
+You can disable the [cfr-lm] package by the [newtx] package's `newtxtext` and `newtxmath`.
+This effectively switches the font from Computer Modern to Times Roman.

+This switch is prepared in the template.
+Exchange

+    \iftrue % use default-font

+by

+    \iffalse

 ## Development

 - Reindent: `latexindent -y="indentPreamble:1,defaultIndent:'  '" -m -w paper.tex`